nandasafiqalfiansyah/Exercise-RuangGuru/README.md

 5. Assign appropriate labels to categorize the issue (e.g., bug, enhancement, question).
 6. Click on the "Submit new issue" button to create the issue.

-Your feedback is valuable to us, and we appreciate your help in improving Dummy API's Faster!
+Your feedback is valuable to us, and we appreciate your help in improving!

 ## License